 From Erbil to Sarajevo to American Spaces around the world — how is the Smithsonian using its curators, educators, researchers and experts to train colleagues to save cultural heritage at risk; use museums to foster peace and reconciliation; give access to global audiences to engage with its millions of collections, programs and digital tools in new ways?
-Find out more from Aviva Rosenthal, Deputy Director of the Smithsonian's Office of International Relations and moderator Professor Nicholas Cull, Director of the Master of Public Diplomacy program at the USC Annenberg School for Communications, as they discuss this further.
+Aviva Rosenthal, Deputy Director of the Smithsonian's Office of International Relations and moderator Professor Nicholas Cull, Director of the Master of Public Diplomacy program at the USC Annenberg School for Communications discussed this topic further.

 About the speaker

 Aviva Rosenthal is Deputy Director of the Smithsonian's Office of International Relations (OIR).
 She has more than 20 years of diverse experience in government, business and the non-profit sector.

 At OIR, Aviva manages a vast portfolio of strategic partnerships between the Smithsonian Institution and international governments, foundations, NGOs, and other organizations, as well as ongoing collaborations between the Smithsonian and various U.S. federal agencies including the U.S. Department of State.